Integer partition: Partition function

+and $s(m,k)$ is the Dedekind sum.

 The multiplicative inverse of its generating function is the Euler function; by Euler's pentagonal number theorem this function is an alternating sum of pentagonal number powers of its argument.

 Srinivasa Ramanujan discovered that the partition function has nontrivial patterns in modular arithmetic, now known as Ramanujan's congruences.
 For instance, whenever the decimal representation of $n$ ends in the digit 4 or 9, the number of partitions of $n$ will be divisible by 5.

 Restricted partitions

 In both combinatorics and number theory, families of partitions subject to various restrictions are often studied.
 This section surveys a few such restrictions.

 Conjugate and self-conjugate partitions

 If we flip the diagram of the partition 6 + 4 + 3 + 1 along its main diagonal, we obtain another partition of 14:

 By turning the rows into columns, we obtain the partition 4 + 3 + 3 + 2 + 1 + 1 of the number 14.
 Such partitions are said to be conjugate of one another.
 In the case of the number 4, partitions 4 and 1 + 1 + 1 + 1 are conjugate pairs, and partitions 3 + 1 and 2 + 1 + 1 are conjugate of each other.
-Of particular interest is the partition 2 + 2, which has itself as conjugate.
-Such a partition is said to be self-conjugate.
+Of particular interest are partitions, such as 2 + 2, which have themselves as conjugate.
+Such partitions are said to be self-conjugate.

 Claim: The number of self-conjugate partitions is the same as the number of partitions with distinct odd parts.

 Proof (outline): The crucial observation is that every odd part can be "folded" in the middle to form a self-conjugate diagram:

 One can then obtain a bijection between the set of partitions with distinct odd parts and the set of self-conjugate partitions, as illustrated by the following example: